annahowell/Quake-Pro-League-Twitch-Lossless-Cuts/README.md

 This repo contains Lossless cut .CSV files for the Quake Pro League video files available on Twitch, allowing you to prune the downtime between matches (where the 'Back in X minutes' screen appears).
 When possible the beginning of the video will also contain 10 seconds of each schedule screen.
 YouTube-DL and Lossless cut are open source and available for Linux, MacOS and Windows.

-Be aware that this repo is not up to date, but I will add more .CSV files for each week as I go through my QPL archive. **Currently up to 2020-21 Stage 1 Week2**
+Be aware that this repo is not always up to date, but I will add more .CSV files for each week as I go through my QPL archive. **Currently up to 2020-21 Stage 1 Week7**

 ## How to use these files
 1. Install both YouTube-DL and [FFmpeg](https://github.com/FFmpeg/FFmpeg).
 How to do this is beyond the scope of this readme, but can be easily googled.